Comparison

 Respite vs Time Out

 Time Out has been helping Mac users take breaks since 2010.
-Respite is a break reminder app for macOS with smart suppression, financial accountability, and a modern native experience.
+Respite is a break reminder app for macOS with smart meeting suppression, streak tracking, and a modern native experience.

 | Feature | Respite | Time Out |